 If you’d like to upgrade your services, BBVA Compass is great for that, too.
 Their Business Choice Checking enables you to add two premium services (including overdraft forgiveness, a free wire transfer per month, or double the cash processing) for only a $15 fee per month.
 In fact, if your business is in growth mode, this may be a smart choice for your first account.

-Best for Banking Local: Capital Bank Small Business Checking
+3. Capital Bank Small Business Checking

 Capital Bank has many locations clustered in the Houston area, which can be helpful to serve your business banking needs.
 Although having a large, national bank certainly provides some benefits, there are tons of reasons to go with a more local provider.
 Capital Bank is based right in Houston, making it a hometown favorite that provides value for small business owners through a dedicated account offering.